Daksh2060/undo-method-cpp/README.md

 ## How does it work?

 The `undo` method works by using a set of counter operations in response to every action.
-Everytime something is done to the stringlist, a private stack takes note of what action was done using a series of keywords.
-When `undo` is called, the stack is popped, and the corresponding keyword is assciated with an inverse operation that cancels out that action.
-For example, if an item is added to the back of the list, the stack notes the key phrase `UNDO_INSERT_BACK`, and when undo is called, this keyphrase is read and the stringlist remove the last item.
-This applies for all non-idempotent operations available.
+Every time something is done to the string list, a private stack takes note of what action was done using a series of keywords.
+When `undo` is called, the stack is popped, and the corresponding keyword is associated with an inverse operation that cancels out that action.
+For example, if an item is added to the back of the list, the stack notes the key phrase `UNDO_INSERT_BACK`, and when undo is called, this keyphrase is read and the string list removes the last item.
+This applies to all non-idempotent operations available.

 ## Installation and Use